-Examples of upsells which work well include airport pickups (paid as well as free), breakfast options, in-room extras (e.g. champagne on arrival) and selected tours and activities.
+Examples of upsells which work well include airport pick-ups (paid as well as free), breakfast options, in-room extras (e.g. champagne on arrival) and selected tours and activities.

-The caveat in recommending you always have booking extras displayed is that a) You do not add too many.
+The caveats in recommending you always have booking extras displayed are that

+- You do not add too many.
 Nobody likes scrolling down a whole page of extras the hotel is trying to sell when all you want to do is book the room.
-You can also create the impression of being too pushy, and;

-b) You regularly review what extras are working and delete the ones which don't and try others in their place.
+You can also create the impression of being too pushy, and; - You regularly review what extras are working and delete the ones which don't and try others in their place.